Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 ## MNIST Examples

-This tutorial contains 5 examples implementing simple ImageClassifier trained over MNIST.
-They demonstrate how to slowly convert from raw PyTorch to PyTorch Lightning.
+The following examples contain 5 MNIST examples showing how to gradually convert from pure PyTorch to PyTorch Lightning.

-#### 1. Image Classifier with PyTorch
+#### 1 .
+Image Classifier with PyTorch

 Trains a simple CNN over MNIST using raw PyTorch.